rweichler/aite/README.md

 Sexy Lua build system (for iOS jailbreak dev).

-This will be used to build Lucy and HamannBoard.
-And eventually MoonBoard.
+This is being used to build [Lucy](http://github.com/rweichler/lucy), and any future tweaks I make.

 # Dependencies